angelica-zach/Week1--Accesibility-challenge/README.md

 I have documented my progress via several github commits , so the entire process has been outlined.

 /Lastly, if your project is deployed, include a link to the deployed application here./

+## Installation
+Press on the green code tab and pull from desired source using git clone